bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 ##### command=`get-parcels`

-This command returns a list of all the parcel locations in the data directory.
+This command returns a list of all claimed parcel locations (locations that have been assigned to codes).
 No params.

-We return a JSON array of all the used parcel locations in the data directory.
+We read all files in the `locations/` directory and return a JSON array of unique parcel locations.
+This includes both locations that have images uploaded and locations that are claimed but not yet uploaded.